Jagmeet236/SentinelVpn/README.md

 Dark Mode
 Protect your eyes and save battery life with our Dark Mode feature, providing a sleek and comfortable user interface at night.

+This README template provides an overview of the features and technology used in your Sentinel VPN application.
+Make sure to customize it with your specific details, such as logo, contact information, and licensing terms.
+Additionally, you may want to include sections on installation instructions, usage guides, and troubleshooting tips to make it even more helpful to your users.